Academic Progress Rate: Reform

-At the time, the APR benchmark for postseason play was 900 so this was a significant increase and could result in serious consequences for some institutions that fail to improve their APR.
+At the time, the APR benchmark for postseason play was 900, so this was a significant increase, which could have resulted in serious consequences for some institutions if they failed to improve their APR.

 Reform effects

 On football

 There are many questions regarding how the NCAA will enforce the new policy for football.
-The Bowl Championship Series is its own entity and decides the college football postseason, thus making them the governing body for college football.
+The College Football Playoff (CFP), and formerly the Bowl Championship Series (BCS), is its own entity and decides the college football postseason, thus making them the governing body for college football.
 President Gary Ransdell said there is uncertainty on how the new standard relates to the BCS.
 "The BCS is an independently run enterprise, yet it involves NCAA member institutions," he said.
 "So does this 930 rule also determine eligibility for BCS games?
 I think that's yet to be ironed out."

 Some NCAA institutions participate in football leagues, other than the BCS, which are organized by the NCAA and these reforms would apply to.
-In the 2011-12 academic year there were 17 teams in the FBS league with APRs below 930 and 37 teams in the FCS league.
+In the 2011–12 academic year there were 17 teams in the FBS league with APRs below 930 and 37 teams in the FCS league.
 If these programs do not find a way to improve their APR then they will suffer postseason bans.

-Under NCAA postseason rules, tiebreaker procedures based on a school's Academic Progress Rate (APR) are used in emergency situations if there are not enough teams with six wins and at least .500 or better to qualify for postseason games.
-There are 41 games in the 2021 season, and 80 eligible teams.
-One slot was used under the 13-game rule, and a second slot was given based on APR.
+Under NCAA postseason rules, tiebreaker procedures based on a school's Academic Progress Rate (APR) are used in emergency situations if there are not enough teams with six wins and at least .500 or better to qualify for postseason games (bowl eligibility).
+There were 41 games in the 2021–22 NCAA football bowl games, and 80 eligible teams.
+One slot was used under the 13-game rule, and a second slot was given to Rutgers based on APR.

 On men's basketball

 The APR's flaws are highlighted in men's basketball.
 "Syracuse's Jim Boeheim suffered the two-scholarship hit last summer, and in doing so publicly upbraided the APR for taking into account the departures of Eric Devendorf, Jonny Flynn and Paul Harris for the NBA draft, all three of whom left campus to prepare for the NBA event without fulfilling their spring semester requirements."
 Many college basketball players leave before they graduate, and the ones that leave in bad academic standing cause the APR to go down.
 This issue is seen throughout college basketball.

-To exemplify this phenomenon for collegiate basketball, if the 930 postseason ban had been in effect for the 2011-12 season then 99 teams would have received postseason bans.
+To exemplify this phenomenon for collegiate basketball: if the 930 postseason ban had been in effect for the 2011–12 season, then 99 teams would have received postseason bans.